To solve the problem of converting a JSON object to a query string in JavaScript, here are the detailed steps:

 No, it is not safe to send sensitive data (like passwords, PII, or API keys) in query strings.
 Query strings are visible in browser history, server logs, and referrer headers, making them vulnerable to exposure.
 For sensitive data, use HTTP POST requests with the data in the encrypted request body over HTTPS.

-What are the best practices for handling null
+What are the best practices for handling null or undefined values when converting JSON to a query string?

 Common best practices include either: